-The Public Sector Equality and Human Rights Duty (the Duty) is set out in Section 42 of the Irish Human Rights and Equality Commission Act 20141.
+The Public Sector Equality and Human Rights Duty ('the Duty') is set out in Section 42 of the Irish Human Rights and Equality Commission Act 2014.
+It involves two separate but interconnected Duties.

-Section 42(1) sets out the overarching Duty, of an ongoing nature, that requires public bodies to have regard to the need to eliminate discrimination, promote equality of opportunity, and protect human rights, for employees, service users, members and policy beneficiaries, across all their function areas.
+The first of these Duties, known as the overarching Duty, is an ongoing Duty on public bodies.
+Established under Section 42(1) of the Act, this Duty requires that public bodies have regard to the need to eliminate discrimination, promote equality of opportunity and protect human rights, for employees, service users, members and policy beneficiaries, across all their function areas.